theWasweisich/number_to_euro_convert/README.md

 The idea is simple, you insert a number and it gives you a string with the proper representation in the Euro currency.

+(And sorry for my bad english, I am not a native speaker)

 ## Installation & Usage

 ```